mluukkai/ohtu2017/web/cucumber.md

 Lisää storyyn seuraavat skenaariot:

 <pre>
-Feature: As an user I want to be able to set the counter to value zero
+Feature: As a user I want to be able to set the counter to value zero

   Scenario: Reseting after one increment
     Given Counter is initialized